wp-plugins/flyzoo/readme.txt

 Engage your community in chat rooms and private (one-to-one) chat conversations.

-Chat with your customers and close more sales thanks to **live support**.
+Meet your customers and close more sales thanks to **live support** chat.

 ###Flyzoo Live Chat###